 Lucilia cuprina, the Australian sheep blowfly, initiates most cases of flystrike on Australian sheep.
-Like all insect pests, it has the potential to develop resistance to insecticide treatments.
-Some Australian sheep producers have reported shorter protection periods than claimed on the label of the flystrike products they have used.
+Like all insect pests, it has the potential to develop resistance to chemical treatments.

 This is a timely reminder for sheep producers to implement resistance management strategies to maintain flystrike protection for their flocks and slow the development of resistance within their local fly populations.

 Signs that indicate you may have resistance are:

 • a shortening of the protection period (that is specified on product labels); or